eaglex12/eaglex12/README.md

 <h1><b>🚀 About Me</b></h1>
 <p>
-  I'm Divyansh Singh Rathore, a passionate and dedicated Software Development Engineer currently working at basys.ai.
-I have a strong foundation in computer science and engineering, with a particular focus on automating complex healthcare processes, notably enhancing the efficiency of the Prior Authorization System in the US.</br>
+I’m Divyansh Singh Rathore, a Software Development Engineer at Basys.ai, building scalable backend systems for healthcare automation, with a focus on optimizing the U.S. Prior Authorization process.
+I’ve also resolved critical production issues at Shaadi.com, improving performance at scale.
+Strong in DSA with AIR 15002 in JEE Advanced 2020 and 350+ problems solved.
-  My problem-solving acumen is evidenced by my contributions to various projects, including resolving critical rendering issues at Shaadi.com.
-Academically, I have a solid grounding in DSA, demonstrated by an AIR of 15002 in JEE Advanced 2020 and completion of over 350 coding challenges.</br>

 </p>